MrBovinae/ActiveDirectoryLab/README.md

 <img src="https://i.imgur.com/c4mlkS6.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />
-Create The Agent, in this case the Agent has been set to trigger on the creation of a TXT file, this is done to simulate a Zero Trust restricted access enviorement where the user is not expected to put anything on the file and strictly access assets through the IDP.:  <br/>
+Create The Agent, in this case the Agent has been set to trigger on the creation of a TXT file, this is done to simulate a Zero Trust Enviornment where the user first enters through a secured gateway and is not expected to put anything on the Machine itself as it natively restricts file creation.
+Furthermore access to assets is strictly enforced through the (IDP) Identity Access Provider, MFA tokens. .:  <br/>
 <img src="https://i.imgur.com/L2tDyvI.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />